Bubbelbad/Bubbelbad/README.md

-## Hi there!👋 I'm Victor, an aspiring software developer based in Gothenburg ##
+## Hi there!👋 I'm Victor, an aspiring .NET software dev. based in Gothenburg ##

 _**Constructive criticism of my code is welcome !**_